-The shareholders of the Company, by a resolution passed at the 17th annual general meeting held on 24 June 2016, renewed their approval for the Company's plan to repurchase its own ordinary shares.
 The directors of the Company are committed to enhancing the value of the Company for its shareholders and believe that the repurchase plan can be applied in the best interests of the Company and its shareholders.

-During the financial year 31 January 2017, the Company repurchased 10,000 of its issued ordinary shares from the open market at an average price of RM0.42 per share.
+During the previous financial year ended 31 January 2017, the Company repurchased 10,000 of its issued ordinary shares from the open market at an average price of RM0.42 per share.
 The total consideration paid for the repurchase was RM4,249, comprising consideration paid of RM4,200 and transaction costs of RM49.
 The repurchase transactions were financed by internally generated funds.